 Day 6 Sanliurfa

 Buckle up and drink your coffee (or Turkish tea!) this morning, because Sanliurfa is full of ancient historical sights you do not want to miss!
 Today you'll see the Biblical city of Haran (500-year-old mud houses) where you'll have a chance to ride camels and visit Jacob's well!
 After a delicious local lunch, visit the Sanliurfa Archeology Museum.
 This is a new museum full of ancient artifacts collected from around the province.
 The museum will take you on a walk from the beginning of civilization through different periods of time ending with the Ottoman Empire-- there are even tablets housed here with writing that is what experts believe was the world's earliest writing system!
 Experience a picturesque sunset at the famous Pool of Abraham (Fish Lake).
 This pool is believed by Muslims to be where Nimrod threw Abraham into the fire.
 Abraham is an important patriarch in Islam, Judaism, and Christianity.
-Sanliurfa is, according to both the Bible and the Quran, the historic birthplace of Abraham and where he lived before his migration to Canaan.
+Sanliurfa is where Abraham lived before his migration to Canaan.